-Virgin America added its first-ever Denver flight, a Denver to San Francisco route launching on March 15, 2016.
+Virgin America added its first ever Denver flight on March 15, 2016, a Denver to San Francisco route.

 Sun Country Airlines added daily nonstop service from Minneapolis/St. Paul to Denver with service beginning May 2, 2016.

-Air Canada announced a nonstop flight from Denver to Montreal, slated to begin service on June 4, 2016.
+On June 4, 2016 Air Canada began a nonstop flight from Denver to Montreal.

-A variety of airlines now connecting at DEN offer nonstop service to more than 180 destinations worldwide including: Aeromexico, Air Canada, Alaska Airlines, American Airlines, British Airways, Delta Air Lines, Frontier Airlines, Great Lakes Aviation, Icelandair, JetBlue Airways, Lufthansa, Southwest Airlines, Spirit Airlines, United Airlines and Volaris.
+A variety of airlines now connecting at DEN offer nonstop service to more than 181 destinations worldwide including: Aeromexico, Air Canada, Alaska Airlines, American Airlines, Boutique Air, Branson Air Express, British Airways, Delta Air Lines, Denver Air Connection, Frontier Airlines, Great Lakes Aviation, Icelandair, JetBlue Airways, Lufthansa, Southwest Airlines, Spirit Airlines, United Airlines, Virgin America and Volaris.

 New Airport Westin